Kevin Nash: The Band (2010–2011)

 On the January 4, 2010, special live, three-hour Monday night edition of Impact!
 Hogan made his debut in TNA, and Scott Hall and Sean Waltman made their return to the company to greet him.
 Nash, Hall and Waltman quickly reformed their alliance, but Hogan kept himself out of the group, claiming that times have changed.
-At Genesis in their first match back together Nash and Syxx-Pac, who replaced Scott Hall in the match, were defeated by Beer Money, Inc. On the February 4 episode of Impact!, Hall and Syxx-Pac turned on Nash.
-At Destination X Nash and Young faced Hall and Syxx-Pac in a tag team match, where The Band's TNA futures were on the line.
+At Genesis on January 17, in their first match back together Nash and Syxx-Pac, who replaced Scott Hall in the match, were defeated by Beer Money, Inc. On the February 4 episode of Impact!, Hall and Syxx-Pac turned on Nash.
+At Destination X on March 21, Nash and Young faced Hall and Syxx-Pac in a tag team match, where The Band's TNA futures were on the line.
 Nash turned on Young and helped the Band pick up the victory, which finally gave them contracts with the company.
 On the March 29 episode of Impact!, Nash offered Young a spot in the Band, claiming that what happened in Destination X was just business and nothing personal.
 Young refused the offer and in the main event of the evening, teamed up with Rob Van Dam and Jeff Hardy to defeat the Band in a six-man tag team steel cage match.
-Nash gained a measure of revenge on Young by defeating him in a steel cage match at Lockdown.
+Nash gained a measure of revenge on Young by defeating him in a steel cage match at Lockdown on April 18.
 Later in the night, Nash replaced Syxx-Pac, who no-showed the event, and teamed up with Hall in a St. Louis Street Fight, where they were defeated by Team 3D.
 On the May 3 episode of Impact!, Eric Young turned on Team 3D and joined The Band.
 On May 4, at the tapings of the May 13 episode of Impact!, after TNA World Tag Team Champion Matt Morgan had been attacked by Samoa Joe, Nash cashed in his "Feast or Fired" contract, teaming with Hall, and pinned him to win the TNA World Tag Team Championship.
 Nash later named Young one third of the champions under the Freebird Rule.
 At the June 14 tapings of the June 17 episode of Impact!, The Band was stripped of the Tag Team Championship, due to Scott Hall's legal problems.
 The following day it was reported that Hall had been released from his contract with TNA.
-On the June 24 episode of Impact!, Nash and Young decided to part ways, as Nash intended to go after Hogan, whom he blamed for what had happened to Hall and Waltman, and didn't want Young to get into trouble for it.
+On the June 24 episode of Impact!, Nash and Young decided to part ways, as Nash intended to go after Hogan, whom he blamed for what had happened to Hall and Waltman, and did not want Young to get into trouble for it.